 Can a Practice Owner apply for unemployment?
-(NEW)

-Yes, a Practice Owner can also apply for unemployment as your salary and revenue have been impacted by COVID-19.
-If you are paying yourself a W-2 wage as required by the IRS and you have been paying state and federal unemployment taxes to those wages, you should be able to apply.
+Yes, a Practice Owner can also apply for unemployment as your salary and revenue have been impacted by COVID-19 IF you are paid as a W-2 employee.
+If you are an LLC or If you are paying yourself a W-2 wage as required by the IRS and you have been paying state and federal unemployment taxes to those wages, you should be able to apply.